 Many day-to-day problems for disabled people stem from confusion over the rules, poor or insufficient communication, inadequate training, and/or a lack of enforcement.
 Issues where these concerns overlap include the provision of assistance on vehicles and at stations; the carriage of mobility scooters; and buggies and prams using wheelchair spaces on buses.

 In August 2017 the Government published a draft Transport Accessibility Action Plan, setting out how it wants the transport industry to move forwards in improving accessibility and how it intends to help the industry achieve this.
 The consultation period on the draft plan has closed and we await the Government’s response and the publication of the final plan.

 There are a number of organisations working to improve transport provision for disabled people and seeking to influence government policy.
 The Equality Advisory and Support Service (EASS) can provide expert information, advice and support on discrimination and human rights issues and the applicable law.

-Information on other transport issues affecting disabled people, such as the Blue Badge parking scheme and the Motability vehicle scheme can be found on the Transport Topical Pages of the Parliament website.
+Information on other transport issues affecting disabled people, such as the Blue Badge parking scheme and the Motability vehicle scheme, can be found on the Transport Briefings Page of the Parliament website.

 Commons Briefing papers SN00601